edlyn-e/morse-translator/README.md

 -   Toggle function to switch between language input
     -   English to Morse Code
     -   Morse Code to English
+-   Function to reset the entire display both input and display
+-   Function to clear the input

 ### Extras